yksnilowyrahcaz/Disaster_Response_Flask_App/README.md

        python app/run.py

-9. To view the Flask app being served on your local machine, open up a browser and go to http://localhost:3001/ if you are using Windows, or http://0.0.0.0:3001/ if you are using MacOS.
+9. To view the Flask app being served on your local machine, open a browser, and go to http://localhost:3001/ if you are using Windows, or http://0.0.0.0:3001/ if you are using MacOS.

 ## Supporting Packages <a name="packages"></a>
 In addition to the standard python libraries, this notebook and analysis rely on the following packages: